ioBroker/ioBroker.web/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->
+### **WORK IN PROGRESS**
+* (@GermanBluefox) Added the setting `acmeChallenge` (enabled by default): the web server answers the ACME HTTP-01 challenges published by the acme adapter, so the acme adapter no longer has to stop this instance to get at port 80

 ### 9.1.1 (2026-08-26)
 * (@GermanBluefox) Fixed the CORS headers missing on every route that answers without passing the request on - the whole OAuth2 server among them.
 Retrieving a token from a browser on another origin failed with `No Access-Control-Allow-Origin header is present`.
 The CORS middleware is now registered in front of all routes instead of behind them
 * (@GermanBluefox) A reflected origin is now sent together with `Vary: Origin`, and an unset origin, method or header list no longer ends up as the literal string `undefined` in the response